outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 	  ~/workspace/virtualenv3/bin/you-get -p /usr/bin/mpv --
           ```

+          The last two hypens means arguments afterwards are input files/urls.
 Since using the *Open With* addon, save more CPU and memory.
+       10. More refer to *intel vga bug* below.
     18. ffmpeg
         1. `ffmpeg` is emerged by some other packages, one of which might be `mplayer` or `mpv`.
-        2. However, the default installation does not support `v4l` (`video4linux`), thus webcamera not working.
-In order to add support `v4l`, add USE flags `v4l` and `libv4l`.
+        2. However, the default installation does not support `v4l` (mainly the webcamera).
+If want to support `v4l`, add USE flags `v4l` and/or `libv4l`.
         3. By default *mpv* use *software decoding*.
 To use *hardware decoding* of Intel GPU, enable *vaapi* for *ffmpeg*.
 When playing, add `--hwdec=auto` or `--hwdec=vaapi` argument.
 Of course, it can be added to configuration file (like *~/.config/mpv/mpv.conf*).
+        4. Add `-libav` to *make.conf* in favor of system-wide *ffmpeg*.

         Manually enabled USE flags are:

-        >media-video/ffmpeg gnutls v4l libv4l vaapi
+        >media-video/ffmpeg gnutls vaapi

+        Remove `vaapi` if it's already enabled in *make.conf* or *media-video/mpv*.

         ```
         # emerge -av1 ffmpeg